wp-plugins/tabby-responsive-tabs/readme.txt

 The recommended way is to  copy the css rules from the plugin's stylesheet into your child theme's stylesheet (or a custom CSS plugin) and then customise the colours or use a plugin to add in the css.
 The css rules should be straighforward to work out.

 If you are using a customised version of the plugin's styles, you should also prevent the built-in styles from loading by adding the following line to your child theme's functions.php or a custom functionality plugin:
 `<?php remove_action('wp_print_styles', 'cc_tabby_css', 30); ?>`

-If you prefer to use a settings page in WordPress admin to set some custom styles, you can use the [Tabby Responsive Tabs Customiser plugin](http://cubecolour.co.uk/tabby-responsive-tabs-customiser/ "Tabby Responsive Tabs Customiser plugin").
+If you prefer to use a settings page in your WordPress admin to set a custom tab style, you can use the [Tabby Responsive Tabs Customiser plugin](http://cubecolour.co.uk/tabby-responsive-tabs-customiser/ "Tabby Responsive Tabs Customiser plugin") which contains several tab style presets which can be further customised with a comprehensive set of easy to set options.

 = Can I change the responsive breakpoint from the default 767px? =